Trump to Senate: Vote ‘without delay’ on his high court pick

 McConnell argued that there would be enough time to fill the vacancy and he restated his argument that the 2016 Senate precedent — in which a GOP-held Senate blocked Obama’s election-year nomination — did not establish a rule that applies to the Ginsburg case.
 Under McConnell, the Senate changed the confirmation rules to allow for a simple majority.

-Obama called for Republicans to wait, saying “a basic principle of the law – and of everyday fairness – is that we apply rules with consistency and not based on what’s convenient or advantageous in the moment.”

-One difference from 2016 is that, despite the vacancy resulting from Ginsburg’s death, conservatives have a working majority of five justices on a range of issues.
-When Antonin Scalia died four years ago, the court was divided between four liberals and four conservatives.

-The next pick could shape important decisions, including on abortion rights, as well as any legal challenges that may stem from the 2020 election.
+The next pick could shape important decisions beyond abortion rights, including any legal challenges that may stem from the 2020 election.
+In the interim, if the court were to take cases with eight justices, 4-4 ties would revert the decision to a lower court; for instance, the Affordable Care Act could then be struck down by a lower Texas court.
 The 2018 hearings on Trump’s second pick, now-Justice Brett Kavanaugh, turned into a bitter partisan battle after sexual assault allegations were made.

 Biden has promised to nominate a Black woman to the high court if given the chance.
 He has said he’s also working on a list of potential nominees, but the campaign has given no indication that it will release names before the election.